-TAH seeks to acquire U.S. single-family homes with purchase prices in the range of \$100,000 to \$125,000 per home and which generally possess the following preferred characteristics: 1,200-2,000 square feet; three bedrooms; two bathrooms; two-car parking; no major structural deficiencies; small rear yard; located in a working class neighbourhood characterized by residents who own and take pride in their homes and the external maintenance thereof.
-In addition to these general characteristics, acquisitions target certain specific investment criteria, including: minimum gross yields, age of home, geographic location and acquisition-related capital expenditures.
+TAH seeks to acquire U.S. single-family homes with purchase prices in the range of \$100,000 to \$175,000 per home and which generally possess the following preferred characteristics: 1,200 to 2,000 square feet; three bedrooms; two bathrooms; two-car parking; no major structural deficiencies; small backyard; located in stable neighbourhoods where residents primarily own and take pride in their homes and the external maintenance thereof.
+In addition to these general characteristics, acquisitions target certain specific investment criteria, including: minimum gross yields, age of home, geographic location, local school ratings and acquisition-related capital expenditures.

-Although TAH may occasionally acquire a portfolio of homes with attractive pricing and opportunities to realize synergies, TAH's purchases of single-family homes to date have largely been completed in smaller or one-off purchases, often at distressed values through foreclosure sales and similar opportunities.
+Although TAH may acquire a portfolio of homes with attractive pricing and opportunities to realize synergies (as it proposes to do through the Acquisition), TAH's purchases of single-family homes to date have largely been completed in smaller or one-off purchases.
 Once acquired, TAH anticipates investing approximately \$5,000 to \$30,000 on renovations and home improvements before renting the homes to tenants.
-Typical renovations include some or all of the following, as necessary: replacing carpet or refinishing flooring; replacing kitchen cabinetry; installing laminate or stone countertops; upgrading appliances; modernizing light fixtures; full interior/exterior repainting; replacing any aged plumbing or bathroom fixtures; and front and rear yard landscaping.
+Typical renovations include some or all of the following, as necessary: replacing carpets or refinishing flooring; replacing kitchen cabinetry; installing laminate or stone countertops; upgrading appliances; modernizing light fixtures; full interior/exterior repainting; replacing any aged plumbing or bathroom fixtures; and front yard and backyard landscaping.
 Where warranted, more extensive renovations such as roof or HVAC repairs will be undertaken.

 TAH's growing institutional-quality portfolio may in time garner the interest of third-party investors, which interest could provide the Company with an opportunity to wholly or partially exit its investment strategy.
-The Company is targeting an exit from its investment in TAH, which may take the form of a public offering of TAH or a sale to an institutional investor or fund, within five to seven years.
+The Company is targeting an exit from its investment in TAH within seven to ten years, which may take the form of a public offering of TAH or a sale to an institutional investor or fund.